fenago/tableau-server/md/server/tsm maintenance - Tableau.md

 Optional.

-Include the PostgreSQL data folder if [Tableau Server]{.VariablesProductName} is stopped or PostgreSQL dump files if [Tableau Server]{.VariablesProductName} is running.
+Include the PostgreSQL data folder if [Tableau
+Server] is stopped or PostgreSQL dump files if [Tableau Server] is running.

 \--description \<string\>